Amy Winehouse, Heath Ledger, Anna Nicole Smith, Whitney Houston- we…

 I’d never witnessed such compelling beauty in the flesh.
 The eyes were helplessly drawn to high cheekbones, a flawless jawline, and an athletic body of such taut structure that it shimmered like an illusion.
 It was hard not to gawp at the most stunning being in the room.

 After the briefest glance in her direction, Ange came screaming across the bar, arms flailing, hands flapping.
 One was confronted with a majestic face and an epic, shameless mouth.
-A flock of rabid, starving seagulls might have been easier to manage.
+A flock of rabid seagulls on meth would have been easier to manage.

 The overall effect was ‘effeminacy’ as a weapon and raison d’être.
-This was a level of ‘gay’ beyond my comprehension.
-I’d spent my 17 years alive on this planet, hiding all aspects of myself that could be seen as ‘girly’.
+Ange presented a level of ‘gay’ beyond my comprehension.
+I’d spent my 17 years on this planet, hiding all aspects of myself that could be seen as ‘girly’.
 There was shame, AIDS and disgust attached to being gay, different or unmanly.
 Ange was all of this.
 With bells on.

 By the late ‘80s, Ange had already enjoyed a career as a fashion model.
 In a monochrome Bruce Weber shoot for Calvin Klein, Ange was an Adonis.
 In real life, that façade of muscle and Greek god realness was juggling with a riot of drama and gender dysphoria.